hapijs/joi/API.md

 ```

 Notes: `Joi.number.multiple(base)` _uses the modulo operator (%) to determine if a number is multiple of another number.
-Hence, it has the normal limitations of Javascript modulo operator.
-It will work perfectly alright with integers, but
+Therefore, it has the normal limitations of Javascript modulo operator.
+The results with decimal/floats maybe incorrect._
-results with decimals/floats is unpredictable._

 #### `number.positive()`